 Make a plan with your group for where you will meet if you get separated.
 That way if you get lost and don't show up, your friends can notify Ski Patrol.

 When you're in Brackett Basin, make mental notes of distinct landmarks as you pass them, and be aware of your location.
 If you should become lost, this will help you identify your location to Sugarloaf Ski Patrol.

 Never Ski Outside of the Ski Area Boundary

 The Sugarloaf ski area boundary is marked with brightly colored orange signs.
-When skiing or riding in Brackett Basin, you should actively look for these boundary markers.
+When skiing or riding in Brackett Basin or on Burnt Mountain, you should actively look for these boundary markers.
 Skiing outside of Sugarloaf's boundary is strictly prohibited.